KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/Handheld_Wiki/Lenovo_Legion_Go.md

 - Virtual keyboard is Steam's keyboard, but needs to be setup in Steam's settings in Desktop Mode.
 (See "Desktop Controls" section below)
   - <kbd>**Legion L**</kbd> + <kbd>**X**/**Square**</kbd> (This can be remapped)

+### Updating the BIOS without a Windows installation

+Read the [tutorial](https://docs.bazzite.gg/Handheld_and_HTPC_edition/update-bios) on how to update the BIOS for the Lenovo Legion Go without a Windows installation.

+### BIOS update breaks Secure Boot key

+Read our [Secure Boot guide](/General/Installation_Guide/secure_boot.md#method-b-after-installation-method) to re-enroll the key after a BIOS update if you keep Secure Boot enabled, which is the default for this device.

 ### Changing the resolution in Desktop Mode or connecting an external monitor has dire consequences!

 ![grainy|690x387, 100%](../../img/grainy.jpeg)